-Mr. Andrés López is the owner and founder of the Lopez Law Firm, PLLC.
-He practices in all areas of the U.S. Immigration and Nationality Law.
-Being an immigrant himself from Medellin, Colombia, Mr. López is passionate, committed, and an enthusiastic advocate for the immigrant community.
-He has grown up and lived in various places with different immigrant communities, including New York, Dallas, and Washington, D.C.
-He believes in helping the diverse immigration community achieve their unique American dreams which collectively emphasize on maintaining family unity, creating businesses, obtaining education, and weaving their cultural heritages into the rich rubric of the American society.
-Attorney López understands and respects his client’s desire of having a direct relationship with their attorneys, and he prides himself on his accessibility and quality of work.
+Mr. Andrés López is the owner and founder of the Lopez Law Firm, PLLC, practicing in all areas of the U.S. Immigration and Nationality Law.
+Being an immigrant himself, from Medellin, Colombia, Mr. López is a passionate, committed, and enthusiastic advocate, having grown up and lived in various diverse immigrant communities in the United States.
+He believes in helping the individuals and families achieve their unique American dreams which collectively emphasize maintaining family unity, creating businesses, obtaining education, while weaving their cultural heritages into the rich rubric of the American society.
+Attorney López understands and respects his clients’ desires of having a direct relationship with their attorney, and he prides himself on his accessibility and quality of work.

 Click here to learn more about our immigration law firm in Charlotte, NC.

-He is a member of the American Immigration Lawyers Association (AILA) and Federal Bar Association, providing him with a network of experience and resources to help his clients.
-He currently serves as the Secretary for the AILA Carolinas Chapter.
+He is a member of the American Immigration Lawyers Association (AILA), providing him with a network of experience and resources to help his clients.
+He currently serves as the Vice Chair for the AILA Carolinas Chapter.
 He has also been the AILA liaison to the Immigration and Customs Enforcement office in Charlotte, as well as the assistant AILA liaison to the U.S. Citizenship and Immigration Services office in Charlotte.
-He has served as the chair to the Mecklenburg County Bar Immigration Section.
-He frequently volunteers his time with the Immigrant Outreach Project for the Charlotte Center for Legal Advocacy, as well as handles pro bono cases on behalf of other organizations such as CLINIC.
+He also serves on the Board of Directors for the Charlotte Center for Legal Advocacy, where he has volunteered his time with its Immigrant Outreach Project in the past.
+He has served as the chair to the Mecklenburg County Bar Immigration Section, and has also handled pro bono cases on behalf of other organizations such as CLINIC.